Nodular pseudosarcomatous fasciitis

 Swelling in arm, with some pain and tenderness.

 0 images remaining

 A large well encapsulated mass lesion is seen subcutaneously in upper arm, appearing hypointense on T1W and hyperintense on T2W images and fat-suppressed sequence.
 Correlative ultrasonography (not included here) ruled out any cystic lesion or abscess, and a relatively homogenous soft tissue lesion was seen, with fibrous septations in periphery (also seen on MRI images).

-This case is a pathologically proven case of nodular fasciitis (also termed sometimes as nodular pseudosarcomatous fasciitis).
+This case is a pathologically proven case of nodular fasciitis (also termed sometimes nodular pseudosarcomatous fasciitis).

-Although, nodular fasciitis tend to be smaller than 4-5 cm size, this is an unusual case with large size of the lesion.
-Possibilities of nodular fasciitis and low grade fibrosarcoma were kept.
+Although nodular fasciitis tends to be smaller than 4-5 cm size, this is an unusual case with large size of the lesion.
+Possibilities of nodular fasciitis and low-grade fibrosarcoma were kept.
 While doing surgery, surgeon took a wide incision, and lesion was excised in-toto.
 It is important to rule out cold abscess in such cases, as a cold abscess could be easily drained by a smaller incision.